HMR1200 - Electric trowel Vevor - Free user manual and instructions

 7.5 V-Belt Check

-A worn or damaged V-belt can adversely affect the performance of y power trowel.
-If a V-belt is defective or worn out, simply replace the as outlined in the maintenance section of this manual.
+A worn or damaged V-belt can adversely affect the performance of your power trowel.
+If a V-belt is defective or worn out, simply replace it as outlined in the maintenance section of this manual.

 7.6 Blade Check

 Before starting, check for worn or damaged blades.
-If one blade is v while the others look new, this could be because of a blade pitch p Refer to the maintenance section of this manual for instructions on th blade pitch adjustment procedure.
+If one blade is worn while the others look new, this could be because of a blade pitch problem.
+Refer to the maintenance section of this manual for instructions on the blade pitch adjustment procedure.
 Replace any worn out blades.

 7.7 SAFETY KILL SWITCHES